 The last batch includes the final names of the alphabet and 2 pages of A to Z names.
 There is no explanation for the final names.
 The pages appear to be an addendum.

 The pages are alphabetized only by first letter, undated, and by unknown authors.
-It is likely that several numbered receipt books were used in this 24 month period from October 1, 1918 to October 23, 1920.
-Taxes were accepted at the courthouse, and occasionally at temporary windows, suggesting multiple numbered receipt books were used.
+It is likely that several numbered receipt books were used in the period from October 1, 1919 to January 31, 1920 and during the special period in October.
+Taxes were accepted at the courthouse, outlying towns in Harris county, and some Houston public schools and department stores, suggesting multiple numbered receipt books were used.
 The handwriting suggests at least two authors copied the names to the pages.

-Locating the correct women on the January 1,1920 census is ideal, but not always possible.
+It is not possible to identify all the listed women on the January 1,1920 census.
 Some are found only on the 1920-1921 Houston City Directory3, effective December 1, 1920.
 Some are found in census years 1910 and 1930, but not 1920.
 Some are on lists of suffrage organizations and clubs.
 Other sources are marriage records, death records, FindAGrave, newspapers and city directories from years surrounding 1920.
 It is common to find addresses that differ between the January 1, 1920 census date and the City Directory listing date of December 1, 1920 .

 The women who paid the poll tax, and were therefore eligible to vote in November 1920, populate the spreadsheet and the interactive map.
 Many unlisted women voted because of Judge Harvey’s legal opinions, the skill and persistence of Hortense Ward, and the work and support of countless suffragists.

 Where did the women live?
 Who were their neighbors?